Music

 grenierj@middlesex.mass.edu

-Pamela Marshall, French Horn and Composition
+Pamela Marshall, Composition

 Pamela J. Marshall studied at Eastman and Yale and has been a fellow at the MacDowell Colony.
 She has written for chamber ensembles, chorus, orchestra, synthesizers, and mandolin.
 Her commissions include "Walden at Evening" for the International Horn Society at their Memphis symposium in 2013, South Beach Chamber Ensemble in Miami, Mastersingers of Lexington, MA, Green Mountain Youth Symphony, organist Carson Cooman, Assabet Valley Mastersingers, Unitarian choirs in Massachusetts and Minnesota, the Fisher Foundation, Axiom Duo, Trio Arundel, mandolinist Neil Gladd, and DanceArt.